Questions about the Champions School Program

 When can we begin work on our project?

-Even though schools are not notified until the end of November, any teen safety programs or projects that your school team works on during the 2017-2018 school year can count as part of your Champion Schools teen driving safety campaign.
-Some schools host presentations or events in the beginning of the school year before they know that they are selected or at the end of the year, after the final reporting is due.
+Any teen safety programs or projects that your school team works on during the 2022-2023 school year can count as part of your Champion Schools teen driving safety campaign.
+Some schools host presentations or social media events in the beginning of the school year before they know that they are selected or at the end of the year, after the final reporting is due.
 They can still add these events in their final report.
-As soon as your school is notified that you have been selected, you will want to begin selecting your team members and having meetings to help get the project started.
-At one of your first meetings, you will want to watch the webinar and get an overview of the program.
+As soon as your school is notified that you have been selected, you will want to begin selecting your team members and holding virtual meetings to help get the project started.
+At one of your first meetings, you will want to watch this video and get an overview of the program.
 You can also begin researching your chosen topic, deciding the roles and responsibilities of your team members, and reaching out to other community groups to partner with you.
 All schools should begin work on their project by January at the latest.

 How many students should be on our team?